ibm-cloud-docs/containers/cs_clusters.md

         ```
         {: screen}

-    3. Check to see if a public and private VLAN already exists in the IBM Cloud infrastructure (SoftLayer) for this account.
+    3.  **Standard clusters**: Check to see if a public and private VLAN already exists in the IBM Cloud infrastructure (SoftLayer) for this account.

         ```
         bx cs vlans <location>